New water resources and innovative wastewater treatment (Newa-Lima)

 (Image: Stephan Wasiliewski)

-The technology of managed aquifer recharge (MAR), which has been proven in Germany, will be introduced in Peru as a nature-based solution.
-Its potential for the cost-effective supply of high-quality industrial and drinking water in densely populated water-deficit regions will be demonstrated.
+The technology of managed aquifer recharge (MAR), which has been proven in Germany, was introduced in Peru as a nature-based solution.
+Its potential for the cost-effective supply of high-quality industrial and drinking water in densely populated water-deficit regions were demonstrated.

 Publications: